 (Technically not is also supported although generally not very useful.
 Finding all items where not priority=3 returns a flood of results.)

 Parentheses

 Parentheses may be used to assist with the logic, such as #GTD/active (#personal or @GeorgeB).
+You can also nest parentheses if you wish for more complex logic.

 Comparison Operators